tannkosten/ha-public/README.md

 I run Home Assistant as a virtual machine on a Proxmox host

+I monitor my power usage with Tibber Pulse.
+It's connected to the HAN port of my smart meter.

+I also use Nabu Casa Cloud, and most integrations work through that solution.

 I have 3 touchscreen devices around my apartment for easy access to controlling lights, and more.